norouzzadeh/csci566-assignment1/README.md

 ## FAQ

 - **Cannot get 50% accuracy for TinyNet in Problem 1**\
-You can try to vary the batch size, epochs, learning rate, and parameters of fc layers.
+You can try to vary the batch size, epochs and learning rate decay.
+Please don't modify any code outside the TODO block.

 - **What is a good starting learning rate?**\
 There is a good article: https://medium.com/octavian-ai/which-optimizer-and-learning-rate-should-i-use-for-deep-learning-5acb418f9b2